Feature #39478: mgr/dashboard: new RGW workflows & RGW enhancements

 - The bucket's name we created is foo/test-bucket, which makes frontend issues GET requests to api/rgw/bucket/foo/test-bucket, which is an unknown path in cherrypy.

 - This should be fixed by escaping bucket name in frontend.

-#6 Updated by Kiefer Chang 16 days ago
+#6 Updated by Kiefer Chang about 1 year ago

 Volker Theile wrote: